Multi-output calibration of a honeycomb seal via on-site surrogates: Review of elements

-However, if computational hurdles can be surmounted, synthesis of information at varying fidelity (i.e., over field and simulation) can be a highly lucrative affair in spite of notorious identifiability challenges in the tussle between between estimated calibration parameters $\hat{\mathbf{u}}$ and model discrepancies $\hat{b}(\mathbf{x})$, with remedies of varying degree coming in Bayesian \citep{Higdon:2004,plumlee2017bayesian,bryn2014learning,Gu:2018} and frequentist \citep{tuo2015,tuo2016,wong2017,plumlee2019} flavors.
-One of the most basic of these, due to \cite{Liu:2009}, is known as \textit{modularization}.
-Modularized Bayesian calibration imposes partial independence on the joint MVN KOH structure, separating a surrogate for $\hat{y}(\mathbf{x}, \mathbf{u})$ and bias $\hat{b}(\mathbf{x})$ into two distinct phases.
+If computational hurdles can be surmounted, synthesis of information at varying fidelity (i.e., over field and simulation) can be a highly lucrative affair in spite of notorious identifiability challenges with remedies of coming in Bayesian \citep{Higdon:2004, bryn2014learning, plumlee2017bayesian, Gu:2018} and frequentist \citep{tuo2015,tuo2016,wong2017,plumlee2019} flavors.
+We do not, ourselves, wade into these waters, in part because these remedies can be at odds with computational tractibility in modern big-data application \citep{marmin2022deep}.
+However {\em modularization} \cite{Liu:2009}, imposing partial independence on the joint MVN structure, separating surrogate $\hat{y}(\mathbf{x}, \mathbf{u})$ and bias $\hat{b}(\mathbf{x})$ fitting, can be both simple and effective.